We've worked with local dog experts and community members to design a new fenced dog recreation area, coming to Plimmerton Domain north this summer.

 The community was given a shortlist of possible locations to choose from (Plimmerton Domain, Takapūwāhia, Papakowhai Reserve or other suggestions) and Plimmerton Domain emerged as the preferred location.

-The budget for the project is $200,000, including design, consenting and construction.
+The budget for the project is $235,000, which includes design, consenting and construction.

 If the community wish for the dog area to be further developed, this would be considered during the Long-term Plan and Annual Plan processes.

 there are a number of other activities and projects planned for Plimmerton